-Up until then, I had only had boyfriends, so I never felt the urge to let my parents know that I am bisexual.
+Until then, I had only had boyfriends, so I never felt the urge to let my parents know that I am bisexual.
 Roksana is the first girl I dated and was therefore the first female partner I brought home.
-I was already out to my brother but everybody else found out when I introduced them to the person that I had already been in a relationship with for a few months.
+I was already out to my brother, but everybody else found out when I introduced them to the person that I had already been in a relationship with for a few months.

-On Where to be Gay, we would like to share information about the situation of the international LGBTQ+ community, their rights as well as the struggle.
+On Where to be Gay, we would like to share information about the situation of the international LGBTQ+ community, their rights, and the struggle.
 Our goal is to support lesbian, gay, trans, and queer people in their fight for equality and acceptance in their countries.
 We want them to be seen by sharing their stories.

 Would you like them to join the Gay March in Poland to show their support?

 Of course, that would be good, but regarding that, I also need to say that Gay Pride in Poland is not comparable to Gay Pride in Amsterdam.
 It is not just a party for people to show that they are proud.
 Every march is a political statement.
 This might also be why my parents have not taken this step into public activism yet.
 Because especially during the last year, where we get to see the situation getting worse and worse, also the amount of violence has increased.
 It is less safe to join a Pride march [in Poland].

 Do you know of any negative experiences among your LGBTQ+ friends when they came out?

 I don’t know of anybody who was kicked out by their parents for example after coming out to them.
 However, I know a couple of women that have been together for 8 or 9 years but have never introduced their partner to their families and who never came out.
 We assume that the parents secretly know it already, but it was never openly talked about.